---/--/----Proposed C273yara
+--/---Proposed C273yara

-- To ensure development supports the character, built form and design outcomes, and precinct design requirements.
-To ensure development responds to the existing surrounding built form and parkland character. - To ensure development delivers a high quality landscaped interface that incorporates canopy trees (where appropriate), openness and a significantly improved pedestrian amenity along Heidelberg Road providing passive surveillance and activated, pedestrian-oriented façades. - To ensure development responds to heritage fabric through recessive upper level development, a legible transition in scale from taller building forms towards the interface with heritage buildings, and retains the prominence of and key view lines to the former 'Porta' chimney and heritage factory at 224-256 Heidelberg Road, Fairfield. - To ensure development responds to sensitive interfaces by ensuring the overall scale and form of new development provides a legible transition to low-rise residential areas and protects these properties from an unreasonable loss of amenity through visual bulk, overlooking and overshadowing.
+- To ensure development contributes to the creation of identified preferred built form character, while responds to the existing surrounding low scale residential and parkland character. - To ensure development delivers a high quality landscaped interface that incorporates canopy trees (where appropriate), openness and a significantly improved pedestrian amenity along Heidelberg Road providing passive surveillance and activated, pedestrian-oriented façades. - To ensure development responds to heritage fabric through recessive upper level development, a legible transition in scale from taller building forms towards the interface with heritage buildings, and retains the prominence of and key view lines to the former 'Porta' chimney and heritage factory at 224-256 Heidelberg Road, Fairfield. - To ensure development responds to sensitive interfaces by ensuring the overall scale and form of new development provides a legible transition to low-rise residential areas and public open space and protects these properties from an unreasonable loss of amenity through visual bulk, overlooking and overshadowing.

-Buildings and works
+2.0 Buildings and works